magepages/mpdocs/docs/pdf-invoice-m2/index.md

 ![i37](https://i.imgur.com/aEzT3Sn.png)

 When you click ``Send Email``, the sending email will be attached that PDF Order if in the [1.2.
 Order’s configuration](https://docs.mageplaza.com/pdf-invoice-m2/index.html#order), “Enable PDF Attachment = Yes”.
-Your customers can preview and download to print this PDF Order.
+Besides, when customers place a new order, stores will send that particular order billing to their emails.
+Your customers can preview and download to print this PDF Order instantly.

 ![i38](https://i.imgur.com/TKyMVds.png)